jeremy-dolan/jd-reference/jd-markdown.md

 with the header name transformed into an anchor name with something like tolower() + sub(' ', '-') + sub('/', '') and probably some other stuff.
 VSCode at least auto-completes the name to let you find it.
 I think I saw an algorithm in one of the references but can't for the life of me find it now.
+TODO.

-Jumping to anchors at headers:
+Jumping to header anchors:
 - [Back to Tables section](#tables-and-column-alignment)
 - [or to the top of this section](#heading_id--anchor-links)